twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 $ sudo puppet agent --test --noop
 ```

 At this point let me point out a few things.
-The typical mode for a puppet agent is to run as a daemon and check in with the Puppet master every thirty or so minutes to see if new configuration is available.
+The typical mode for a Puppet agent is to run as a daemon and check in with the Puppet master every thirty or so minutes to see if new configuration is available.
 Since we don't want to wait that long for the agent to check in on its own, we run `puppet agent --test` to trigger it right now, and show us the output.
 We also use the `--noop` flag to tell Puppet to not actually make any real changes *yet*.
 We want to see the output and make sure it is what we expect before we make any real changes.
 If we run Puppet without --noop and we realize we've made a mistake, there is not necessarily a simple way to roll back.

 If there is a problem with your configuration (such as a syntax error), Puppet will tell you in red.